Monserrate Palace: Farmyard

 The Farmyard of Monserrate covers an area around 2 hectares including native trees and a water line.
 It is like a small farm with various types of plants and fields for livestock.
 The farmyard has a renewable energy system, so it is entirely self-sufficient in terms of energy.

-The former house built in 19th century was restored and furnished with equipment for educational activities, or kitchen workshops.
+The former house built in the 19th century was restored and furnished with equipment for educational activities, or kitchen workshops.
 There are orchard and vegetable patches, are of wild plants and berries, as well as cereals and aromatic plants in the farmyard.
 Plantation area is surrounded with the fields of horses, donkeys and sheep, besides a rabbit hutch, and a poultry coop.
 There is also a picnic area, an open-air amphitheater and a barn.

 The stream runs through the farmyard and takes its water supply from natural springs of Monserrate Hunting Grounds.
 The stream has also been restored, and now amphibians and water animals get benefit of it.